Total Drama: Revenge of the Island

-Total Drama: Revenge of the Island (also called TDROTI for short) is the fourth season of Total Drama.
+Total Drama: Revenge of the Island (also called TDROTI or TDRI for short) is the fourth season of Total Drama.
 The series' extension was commissioned by Teletoon from the producers, Fresh TV.
 It is a sequel to Total Drama Island, Total Drama Action, and Total Drama World Tour and is a parody of reality TV shows, with this season taking the contestants back to Camp Wawanakwa (the original setting of the first season), only this time the island is radioactive.
 Previous contestants from past seasons no longer compete in Total Drama: Revenge of the Island since this season features an entire new cast.
 The thirteen new contestants who are introduced in here are Anne Maria, B, Brick, Cameron, Dakota, Dawn, Jo, Lightning, Mike, Sam, Scott, Staci, and Zoey.
 This season has new friendships, new rivalries, and new relationships.
 However, the season is only half the length of any previous seasons, with just 13 episodes.
 The season introduced the new cast to what previous contestants have gone through before and prepared them for Total Drama All-Stars.
 Such a change occurred again in Total Drama: Pahkitew Island.